Putting Together A Goat Birthing Kit

 Putting together a goat birthing kit

-Paper Towels can be quite handy for cleaning your hands and kids’ faces immediately after birth.
+1. Paper Towels can be quite handy for cleaning your hands and kids’ faces immediately after birth.
 Goat kids are born with fluids all over their bodies, and it is important to clean out their noses and mouths so they can breathe easier.
-Using your hands is the natural way to do this, and paper towels will help you dry off quicker.
+Using your hands is the natural way to do this, and paper towels will help you dry off quickly.

-1. Gloves.
+2. Gloves.
 Sterile gloves need to be worn in the event you need to assist with kidding.
 The gloves will also help to keep your hands dry so you can be more efficient with your aid as well.

-2. Betadine surgical scrub.
+3. Betadine surgical scrub.
 This is used to wash your hands if you need to assist with delivery.
 Never put your hands inside of your doe to adjust a kid without cleaning your hands first and applying some kind of lubrication.

-3. Dental floss.
+4. Dental floss.
 Used to tie off the umbilical cord to keep dirt from going in before it seals closed.
 This needs to be done soon after kidding.

-4. Scissors.
+5. Scissors.
 Used to cut the umbilical cord once it is tied off.

 You can also use a shot glass to pour in iodine, but be sure it is plastic.

-6. Old towels.
+7. Old towels.
 I like to have a few in my tote to help dry off kids.
 This can be crucial, especially if you have goat kids that are born in the winter months.
 Usually, if it’s warm enough, I will allow momma to do the cleanup since this is an important part of the bonding process.
 If, however, temperatures are really cold, you may want to help a bit here.
 Frostbite can happen quite fast, especially with newborn kids, so get them dried off quickly if it’s cold out.

-9. A clean, empty pop bottle and a Pritchard Nipple are used in case you have to bottle-feed a goat kid.
+10. A clean, empty pop bottle and a Pritchard Nipple are used in case you have to bottle-feed a goat kid.
 Most goat owners will introduce a nipple very early to ensure if a bottle is needed later, the baby goat kid is at least familiar with the feel and texture.

 baby goats lying on a patch of hay in a birthing stall

 SLCG Pro Tip: If you find yourself in a situation that you are not comfortable with, CALL YOUR VET.
-They are there for a reason, and having them come out for an emergency farm call is not going to be as expensive as losing your kids and possibly your doe as well.
+They are there for a reason, and having them come out for an emergency farm call is not going to be nearly as expensive as losing your kids and possibly your doe as well.
 Be prepared, yes, but ask for help if you need it.

 A book on SHEEP sitting on a table